aayush5593/testMulti/README.md

-a calculator app having jenkins setup and triggers pipeline everytime with new push
+.a calculator app having jenkins setup and triggers pipeline everytime with new push